WHAT IS MARKETING COLLATERAL?

 When you have created a marketing collateral piece, it is time to make them count.
 Having a marketing collateral management system informs stakeholders when new collateral is available or when old collaterals get replaced.

 That way, salespeople always have access to the latest marketing collateral that they need for their meetings, and they avoid sending irrelevant content to your prospects.

 Make sure you can grant access to people who will need them instead of giving access to everybody.
 A marketing collateral system that tells you key insights on your content (number of views, downloads, and re-shares) and can seamlessly sync with your workflow (i.e., CRM, and email) might work wonders for your marketing collateral creation team.

 Now that we have seen how having an effective marketing collateral strategy in place is helpful, learn how you can activate using “The Secret to Effective Marketing Collateral.”

 BEST PRACTICES OF MARKETING COLLATERAL

-Here are a few things to keep in mind as you start planning for marketing collaterals for your business:
+Here are a few things to keep in mind as you start planning for marketing collateral for your business:

-Speak to Internal Teams – Make sure you speak to internal teams such as engineering, product design, customer support, etc. For example, the engineering team might tell you newer insights about how your product/service benefits customers.
-On the other hand, the product team may ask you to unexplored nuances about your product.
-These insights can later be used to build marketing collateral.
+Speak to internal teams such as product engineering, design, customer support, etc. For example, the engineering team might provide you newer insights about how your product/service benefits customers.
+These insights can later be used to build effective marketing collateral.

-For example, speaking to the Chief Product Officer could tell you the product roadmap, the new features in the pipeline, etc. The CEO might be able to tell you what he/she thinks is the future of the industry.
-These are insights that customers will appreciate.
+For example, speaking to the Chief Product Officer could tell you the product roadmap, the new features in the pipeline, etc. The CEO could tell you what he/she thinks is the future of the industry.
 Being alert to vibes from executives could give you newer ideas to create high-quality marketing collateral that is authentic.